Why does honey have different colors? What does the color of honey mean? What kind of honey is dark in color and why?

 Hypothesis testing

-honey color
+Honey color

-coloring agents.
+dyes.
 Honey of the same "botanical" variety, but collected in different places

-1. colorless (transparent as water),
+1.colorless (transparent as water),

 3.amber(yellow)

-4.dark amber (dark yellow)
+4.dark amber(dark yellow)

-5. dark honey with a brown and brown tint.
+5.dark honey with brown and brown tints.

 Beekeepers say that determining the aroma of honey is one of the indicators of its nutritional value.